-10.1 The Association’s income, disbursements, assets and liabilities shall be audited at least once each year by a duly qualified accountant or by two members of the Association elected at the Annual General Meeting for that purpose.
+10.1 The Association’s income, disbursements, assets, and liabilities, shall be audited at least once each year by a duly qualified accountant or by two (2) Members of the Association elected at the Annual General Meeting for that purpose.

 The Board shall present a proposed list of capital works, with an indication of the order in which they expect to carry out the work, and the estimated cost of each.
 The Board shall seek approval to generate and spend such funds as are available and shall carry out work insofar as possible, in the order approved at the Annual General Meeting.

 14.3 Budgets must be approved by majority vote at the Annual General Meeting.